Marine School of Infantry

 But don’t expect any leave between SOI graduation and your first permanent assignment.

-You can spend a few minutes with friends and family right after graduation before departing for your first assignment.
+However, after SOI, you can spend a few minutes with friends and family right after graduation before departing for your first assignment.

 Do Marines get leave after SOI?